Christopher Lowson: Episcopal ministry

 Lowson's election as Bishop of Lincoln was confirmed at Lambeth Palace on 19 July 2011.
 He was consecrated as a bishop on 21 September 2011 in Westminster Abbey and enthroned in Lincoln Cathedral on 12 November 2011.
 He is believed to be the only steel worker ever to have been appointed a bishop.
 He was introduced to the House of Lords as a Lord Spiritual on 14 September 2017.

-Following information provided by police, Lowson was suspended from office by Justin Welby, Archbishop of Canterbury, on 16 May 2019.
+Lowson was suspended from office by Justin Welby, Archbishop of Canterbury, on 16 May 2019.
 According to Welby, the suspension was in relation to a safeguarding children inquiry, but "is a neutral act" and there has been "no allegation that [he] has committed abuse of a child or vulnerable adult".
 He accepted a misconduct penalty in relation to his mishandling of "a disclosure about a member of clergy in the Lincoln diocese in early 2019" and returned to work in February 2021.

-On 31 December 2021, he resigned the See of Lincoln and retired from full-time ministry.
+On 31 December 2021, Lowson resigned the See of Lincoln and retired from full-time ministry.

+He is currently an Honorary Assistant Bishop in the Diocese of Newcastle.

 Clubs

-He is a member of the Athenaeum Club and the Royal Automobile Club.
+He is a member of the Garrick Club, the MCC and the Savile Club.